 Brake Systems: Understanding Your Car’s Calipers and Wheel Cylinders

 Your brakes have a tough job to do.
 Every time you step down on the brake pedal, various mechanisms grip onto your brake rotors or drums hard enough to generate the friction needed to slow you down.
-These mechanisms are called brake calipers or wheel cylinders and they’re some of the most important parts on your car.
+These mechanisms are called brake calipers or wheel cylinders and they’re some of the most important parts across all brake systems.
 You expect them to work day in, day out under any weather conditions without fail.

 Types of Systems